Defeat Seizures with Vagal Nerve Stimulation, Temporal Lobectomy or Other Types of Epilepsy Surgery

 A Track Record of Successful Pediatric and Adult Epilepsy Surgeries

-Since 1981, neurosurgeons at Medical Center at Augusta University Epilepsy Center have performed pediatric and adult epilepsy surgery on patients from the Augusta, Georgia, area and beyond.
+Since 1981, neurosurgeons at Augusta University Epilepsy Center have performed pediatric and adult epilepsy surgery on patients from the Augusta, Georgia, area and beyond.
 These include:

 Temporal Lobectomy (Temporal Lobe Resection)